behroozsepehry/exercise-solver/README.md

 .\.venv\Scripts\python.exe solve.py
 ```

+**Note:** This project requires using the virtual environment directly with `.\.venv\Scripts\python.exe` for all Python commands to avoid dependency conflicts.
+Do not use global Python installations.

 ---

-## Note on Virtual Environment Usage

-This project requires using the virtual environment directly with `.\.venv\Scripts\python.exe` for all Python commands to avoid dependency conflicts.
-Do not use global Python installations.

-### Output explained
+## Output Explanation

 * **Counts**: how many times each exercise is used in each category (total instances based on config.json).
 * **Expanded pairs**: list of superset pairs for each category (number based on config.json).